jennie-jd/cs-resources/activity_logging.md

 Future **To Do** items are marked in bold to remind myself.

+_**December 2, 2024**_
+News says that Amazon is looking for an alternative chip provider than NVDA to reduce its relliance on NVDA.

 _**November 30, 2024**_
 Just read a wsj article about PIP becoming a more frequent way of firing people, but both employees and managers dislike it.